ZeroInfinite/fta-devops/mobile-devops/articles/hockey-app.md

 5. If you have not yet configured automatic release once the build is complete, then manually trigger a release of the mobile app.

+6. Follow the appropriate step below;
+    * If you have an Android device, open the Mobile App on your device.
+You should be prompted to update the application.
+Open the application and perform some basic user testing.
-6. Open the application and perform some basic user testing.
+    * If you do not have an Android device, build the application from your Visual Studio Client onto a local emulator.
+Open the application and perform some basic user testing.

 7. Navigate to your application in your [HockeyApp Dashboard](https://rink.hockeyapp.net/manage/dashboard).
 Scroll down to the **User Metrics section**.
 You should start seeing data about your User Engagement and number of sessions from those users.